jabarihunt/manevia/README.md

 ## Endpoints & Routing

 Now that we have a basic Manavia instance up and running for our fictional ACME Anvil API, let's add an endpoint called `drop`.
-We will assume a domain name of `anvil.acme.io`.

 ### Routing